MEDIATION

 what to expect

-It is tempting to avoid issues that divide us because it can get messy, but taking the steps to resolve a dispute with a Mediator can bring an outside perspective to the disagreement and help to resolve the issue.
+It is tempting to avoid issues that divide us because it can get messy, but taking the steps to resolve a dispute with a Mediator can bring an outside perspective to the disagreement to reduce misunderstandings and resolve the issue.
 The mediator goes beyond just positions (what each side wants) and explores the underlying interests and needs of each party.

 Depending on the type of conflict, the structure of the mediation may vary.
 Flexibility is built into the process, but generally the process will follow these steps:

-1. Information Gathering: Prior to the first collaborative meeting with all parties, the Mediator acts as a neutral information sponge meeting with each side individually to understand their perspective, gather documents, and ensure a well-rounded understanding of the situation.
+Information Gathering: Prior to the first meeting with all parties, the Mediator will gather information from each side to understand their perspective, gather documents, and ensure a well-rounded understanding of the presenting problem.

-3. Drafting an Agreement: The mediator will navigate the conversation for a collaboration of ideas that leads to a shared resolution.
+Drafting an Agreement: The mediator will navigate the conversation for a collaboration of ideas that leads to points of agreement.